calumcdonald/web-app-task/README.md

-# web-app-task
+# Pothole Reporter
-Small web application made with PHP/HTML/JavaScript and MySQL.
+Small web application made with PHP/HTML/JavaScript and MySQL that allows users to identify and share potholes, anywhere in the world.
 Using the JavaScript library Leaflet for map functionality along with MapTiler for streaming map tiles.

 # How to Use
 Click anywhere on the map to add an image to that location.
 The current max image size is 8MB.<br  />